 Section 1.
 Language of Proceedings.

-Legislative proceedings may be conducted in English, Chamorro or Carolinian, as deemed appropriate by the House.
+Legislative proceedings may be conducted in English, Chamorro or Carolinian, as deemed appropriate by the Speaker.

 Section 2.
 Sitting in or Entering the Chamber.

 No member may sit at the desk of the Speaker, or of another member, or of the Clerk, except by permission of the Speaker.
 Only members, officers, and authorized employees of the House may enter upon the Floor of the House during a session.
 At the invitation or with the permission of the Speaker, other persons may enter upon the Floor of the House during a session.

 Section 3.
 Communications Media.

-The Speaker may assign a portion of the gallery or other area for use of members of the press and other representatives of the public communications media desiring to report the proceedings of the House to the public: Provided, that such use shall not be permitted to interfere with such proceedings.
+The Speaker may assign a portion of the gallery or other area for use of members of the press and other representatives of the public communications media desiring to report the proceedings of the House to the public: Provided that such use shall not be permitted to interfere with such proceedings.

 Section 4.
 Recognition.

-When a member desires recognition, he/she shall raise his/her hand and address the Speaker.
-When recognized, he/she shall confine himself/herself to the question under debate and the purpose for which he/she sought recognition.
+When a member desires recognition, it shall be by the raising of the member's hand and address the Speaker.
+When recognized, the member shall confine comments to the question under debate and the purpose for which recognition was sought.
 The Speaker shall not recognize a member for the purpose of speaking to a motion for a second time until every member wishing to speak on the question has had an opportunity to be heard.
-Only members may address the House while it sits in session except when the House sits as a Committee of the Whole.
+Only members and legal counsels may address the House while it sits in session except when the House sits as a Committee of the Whole.